openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 Multi-Cluster Observability has been an integrated concept in Red Hat Advanced Cluster Management (RHACM) since its inception but only incorporates one of the core signals, namely metrics, to manage fleets of OpenShift Container Platform (OCP) based clusters (See [RHACM Multi-Cluster-Observability-Operator (MCO)](rhacm-multi-cluster-observability)).
 The underlying architecture of RHACM observability consists of a set of observability components to collect a dedicated set of OCP metrics, visualizing them and alerting on fleet-relevant events.

 This enhancement proposal seeks to bring a unified approach to collect and forward logs and traces from a fleet of OCP clusters based on the RHACM addon facility (See Open Cluster Management (OCM) [addon framework](ocm-addon-framework)) by enabling these signals events to land on third-party managed storage solutions (e.g. AWS Cloudwatch, Google Cloud Logging, Splunk).
 The proposed addon is an optional RHACM component.
-It is productized and installed along with the MCO Operator.
-However it does neither share any resources, configuration nor depend on it.
+It is installed by the MCO Operator.
 It provides a unified installation approach of required dependencies (e.g. operator subscriptions) and resources (custom resources, certificates, CA Bundles, configuration) on the managed clusters to collect and forward logs and traces.
-The addon's name is Multi-Cluster-Observability-Addon (short MCOA).
+The addon's name is MultiCluster-Observability-Addon (short MCOA).

 ## Motivation

-The main goal here is to simplify and unify the installation of logs and traces collection and forwarding on an RHACM managed fleet of OCP clusters.
+The main goal here is to simplify and unify the installation of logs and traces collection and forwarding on a RHACM managed fleet of OCP clusters.
 The core function of the addon is to install required operators (i.e. [Red Hat OpenShift Logging](ocp-cluster-logging-operator) and [Red Hat OpenShift distributed tracing platform](opentelemetry-operator)), configure required custom resources (i.e. `ClusterLogForwarder`, `OpenTelemetryCollector`) and reconcile per-cluster-related authentication resources (i.e. `Secrets`, `ConfigMaps`).
 This enables fleet-wide control of logs and traces collection and forwarding.

 ### User Stories